Resonating Delay Equation: Discussion

 In this paper, we proposed a simple delay differential equation that exhibits oscillatory resonance.
 Resonance with both stochasticity and delay have previously been investigated as ``Delayed stochastic resonance''\cite{ohirasato1999}.
 There, the tuned combination of strength of noise and the amount of delay led to the more regular oscillatory patterns.
 Our equation here is simpler as it induces resonance only with the delay.
 We can consider equations of the more general form,

 where the function $f$ can be a non-linear function.
-Our preliminary simulation results show that if we set $f$ in the form of the ``negative feedback function'' and the ``Mackey--Glass function''\cite{mackeyglass1977,glass1988,glassmackey1988}, we can observe transient oscillations and chaotic dynamics respectively.
+Our preliminary simulation results show that if we set $f$ in the form of the ``negative feedback function'' and the ``mixed feedback function''\cite{mackeyglass1977,glass1988,glassmackey1988}, we can observe transient oscillations and chaotic dynamics respectively.
 They are also suppressed with asymptotically larger delay.
 More investigations, however, are needed to understand the nature of these behaviors with the general equation.